 1. Curio Bar SF

 Curio is a really cool spot in the Mission that’s definitely a contender for best brunch in San Francisco – or at the very least best brunch in the Mission – which blends traditional brunch items with some southern influences.
 They have a great dinner and cocktails menu with a full bar at their disposal, but their weekend brunch really blew us away.
 The Cinnamon Babka French Toast was the standout dish, for sure!

 2. SPRO Coffee Lab

-Straw is a small cafe style brunch spot offering some one-of-a-kind menu items like their Fried Chicken -n- Waffle Monte Cristo and the Ring Master (donut burger).
+Straw is a small cafe style brunch spot in SF offering some one-of-a-kind menu items like their Fried Chicken -n- Waffle Monte Cristo and the Ring Master (donut burger).
 As along as you’re hungry and aren’t looking for something especially healthy, these two dishes are freakin’ tasty!
 The Ring Master combines the sweetness of the donuts with the savoriness of the patty and cheese, which is a great combo.
 The fried chicken in the chicken and waffles had a little spice to it, and the fact you can eat it kind of like a sandwich makes it that much more enjoyable.

 4. August (1) Five